Mattrcarey/CityDefender/README.md

 # CityDefender
 In terminal game where you defend a city from missiles

-There is no scoring in this game so if you play with config-example it will play forever
+There is no scoring in this game so if you play with config-example it will play forever and config-1000 will launch 10 missiles then stop.

 usage:
 make